BOND: License to Train with Black-Box Functions: Additional Results

+In Figure \ref{fig:bondsVSspsa}, we show the performance of BONDS and SPSA for CIFAR100.
+It remains clear that simultaneous methods, BONDS and SPSA, are not comparable to AD or BOND, especially as input dimensionality increases.

-For both BONDS and SPSA, we found that SGD meaningfully outperformed Adam optimization, noted in the experimental set up, see Appendix \ref{cifar100_setup}.
-Therefore, the plots here use Adam for BOND and AD, and SGD for SPSA and BONDS.
-We contend that this is a product of the error in gradient estimates effectively compounding in the Hessian diagonal approximation, amplifying the contribution of noise to parameter updates.
+For SPSA, we found that SGD meaningfully outperformed Adam optimization, noted in the experimental set up, see Appendix~\ref{appendix:setup_cifar100}.
 SPSA also required a significantly smaller learning rate with SGD, using $\eta=1e-6$ to achieve optimal performance.
-We note that only NFN(Parallel)-BONDS and NFN(Fixed)-SPSA are presented as these were the best performing reservoir variants for each method.
-For BOND we include the \textit{Fixed} and \textit{Parallel} reservoirs for comparison, however it is clear that the \textit{Parallel} structure provides the best performance.
-Interestingly there is little variability in performance, with SPSA demonstrating the largest variance.
+We note that only NFN(\textit{Fixed}) performed worse than NFN(\textit{Parallel}) for BONDS and SPSA, leading to their omission for readability.